-The Findley Learning Center (FLC - 2281 GGB) is a central area that can be reserved by Professors and GSIs to hold office hours, review sessions, as well as place for students to study.
-Please contact the Main Office via email@example.com to schedule cubicles in the FLC.
+The Findley Learning Center (FLC) is a central area that can be reserved by Professors and GSIs to hold office hours, review sessions, as well as place for students to study.
+Please contact ME ASO via email@example.com to schedule rooms in the FLC.

 The International Center (I-Center) provides a variety of services for international students.
 The I-Center's website contains important information on a number of topics, including visas, financial aid, health insurance, employment questions, and student organizations.

 The I-Center offers events and workshops throughout the year on topics of interest to international students and scholars, U-M department administrators, and domestic students seeking information on studying, working, or traveling abroad.
 View a list of the topics.Students and scholars can join the International Center email list to receive program schedules, job and job fair announcements, and other information of interest.

 The LSA's Newnan Academic Advising Center (1255 Angell Hall) provides academic advising and program information for students interested in pursuing dual degree programs, LSA minors, or transferring to LSA.
 View the Newnan Academic Advising Center website for more information.

 The Office of Financial Aid (2500 Student Activities Building) is located on Central Campus and is responsible for anything having to do with financial aid.
 Please visit the Office of Financial Aid website for more information and any questions regarding financial aid.